To fix the culture in Canberra, we need to take a sledgehammer to male privilege

 The male privilege in Australia’s parliament has given its members such a sense of exceptionalism, they think the standards of the corporate office should not apply to their workplace.

-Louise Chappell, Natalie Galea
+Published on the 18 Feb 2021 by Louise Chappell, Natalie Galea

 As the government looks for ways to address the toxicity of Australia’s parliament for the women who work there, it’s important to consider the underlying issue that pervades Australian politics: male privilege.